Peace: Inner peace, meditation and prayerfulness

-Psychological or inner peace (i.e. peace of mind) refers to a state of being internally or spiritually at peace, with sufficient knowledge and understanding to keep oneself calm in the face of apparent discord or stress.
-Being internally "at peace" is considered by many to be a healthy mental state, or homeostasis and to be the opposite of feeling stressful, mentally anxious, or emotionally unstable.
-Within the meditative traditions, the psychological or inward achievement of "peace of mind" is often associated with bliss and happiness.
+Psychological or inner peace (i.e. peace of mind) refers to a state of being internally or spiritually at peace, with sufficient clarity of knowledge and understanding to remain calm in the face of apparent discord, stress and discomfort.
+Being internally "at peace" is considered to be a healthy playable mental state, a homeostasis of emotions and to be the opposite of feeling stressful, mentally anxious, or emotionally unstable.
+Within meditative traditions, the achievement of "peace of mind" is often associated with bliss and happiness.

 Peace of mind, serenity, and calmness are descriptions of a disposition free from the effects of stress.
-In some meditative traditions, inner peace is believed to be a state of consciousness or enlightenment that may be cultivated by various types of meditation, prayer, t'ai chi ch'uan (太极拳, tàijíquán), yoga, or other various types of mental or physical disciplines.
+In some meditative traditions, inner peace is believed to be a state of consciousness or enlightenment that may be cultivated by various types of meditation, prayer, tai chi, yoga, or other various types of mental or physical disciplines.
 Many such practices refer to this peace as an experience of knowing oneself.
-An emphasis on finding one's inner peace is often associated with traditions such as Buddhism, Hinduism, and some traditional Christian contemplative practices such as monasticism, as well as with the New Age movement.
+An emphasis on finding inner peace is often associated with traditions such as Buddhism, Hinduism, and some traditional Christian contemplative practices such as monasticism, as well as with the New Age movement.

-Non-Aggression Principle
+Non-aggression principle

-The Non-Aggression Principle (NAP) asserts that aggression against an individual or an individual's property is always an immoral violation of one's life, liberty, and property rights.
-Utilizing deceit instead of consent to achieve ends is also a violation of the Non-Aggression principle.
-Therefore, under the framework of the Non-Aggression principle, rape, murder, deception, involuntary taxation, government regulation, and other behaviors that initiate aggression against otherwise peaceful individuals are considered violations of this principle.
-This principle is most commonly adhered to by libertarians.
+The non-aggression principle asserts that aggression against an individual or an individual's property is always an immoral violation of life, liberty, and property rights.
+Utilizing deceit instead of consent to achieve ends is also a violation of the Non-Aggression Principle.
+Therefore, under the framework of this principle, rape, murder, deception, involuntary taxation, government regulation, and other behaviors that initiate aggression against otherwise peaceful individuals are considered violations.
 A common elevator pitch for this principle is, "Good ideas don't require force."